stankur/muntah-berak-mencret/memory-bank/progress.md

 - ⬜ Results comparison tools

 ## Current Status
-The project is in its initial development phase.
-The core functionality for inputting and saving content has been implemented, providing a minimal viable product.
+The project has progressed beyond the initial phase and now includes a process registry system.
 The application can now:

 1. Accept a title and content from the user
 2. Validate the inputs
 3. Save the content as a markdown file in the persistence directory
-4. Provide feedback on the operation's success or failure
+4. List and display saved content
+5. Define processes that transform content
+6. Register processes in a central registry
+7. Select a process and multiple content items
+8. Execute the selected process on the selected content
+9. Log process results to the console

-The current implementation focuses on functionality rather than aesthetics, with minimal styling applied to the UI components.
+The implementation continues to focus on functionality rather than aesthetics, with minimal styling applied to the UI components.

 ## Known Issues
 1. **Overwriting Files**: Files with the same sanitized title will overwrite each other without warning